 When cold temperatures are sustained, bodies of water freeze.
 This creates a new environment for both humans and wildlife to adapt to.
 Travel is made easier, though precarious, on ice-covered lakes.
 Games are created, and the ice becomes a playground for ice-hockey and ice-skating.
-People still need to eat, and […]
+People still need to […]

 We last left off where I was lost and signaling for help and integrating my S.T.O.P plan of action.
 (S=Stop; T=Think; O=Observe; P=Plan)